energyhelpline/energyhelpline.github.io/_posts/2017-02-01-duplication-and-abstraction.md

 }
 ```

-Joe starts to look at similarities and differenes between the methods.
+Joe starts to look at similarities and differences between the methods.
 There are three calls to `System.out.println` but they are all passed differing arguments.
 The call in `displayEmptyBarcodeMessage` passes a string literal, the call in `displayProductNotFoundMessage` passes the output of `String.format`, whilst the call in `displayPrice` passes the output of `formatPrice` which itself returns the output of `String.format`.
-He notices that if he inlines the `formatPrice` method (checking first that it isn't used any where else as it's public) he can make the three 'display' methods more similar.
+He notices that if he inlines the `formatPrice` method (checking first that it isn't used anywhere else as its public) he can make the three 'display' methods more similar.

 ```java
 public class ConsoleDisplay {